mimecuvalo/cra-all-the-things/docs/readme.md

 ### p2 (ideas)

+- possible to remove unsafe-inline for CSS? (and then devOnlyHiddenOnLoad)
 - update `npm eject`
 - Apollo Client 3.0 will have freezeResults and assumeImmutableResults true by default, check post 3.0.
 - serve.js currently uses a bundle.js SSR which gives crap stack traces. can we require constructApps function directly?